 Roosevelt Island Tree City USA Contrast…

-In its wisdom, RIOC released a statement from then acting president/CEO Shelton Haynes.
+In its wisdom, RIOC released a statement from the then-acting president/CEO Shelton Haynes.

-But Haynes never mentioned that the “rejuvenating” took place months later than experts recommend.
+But Haynes never mentioned that the “rejuvenating” took place later than qualified experts recommend for preserving the trees.
 Did he even know?
+Or care?

-“The overgrowth threatened to infringe on the walkway of the promenade, shade out other plantings and inhibit visibility in the area,” he added.
+“The overgrowth threatened to infringe on the walkway of the promenade, shade out other plantings and inhibit visibility in the area,” he added, but none of it was true.
+Haynes seemed, as he often is, to be mouthing staff excuses without thinking.

 And, in fact, the inkberry trees did nothing of the kind or anything else that a little judicious pruning couldn’t resolve without all the destruction.